-Plants need Nitrogen more than any other element.
-A plant is suffering from a nitrogen deficiency, will not be able to produce chlorophyll, which will slow down, and even stop photosynthesis in your plant.
+Cannabis plants need nitrogen more than any other element.
+If a plant is suffering from a nitrogen deficiency, it will not be able to produce chlorophyll.
+As a result the plants growth to slow down, and can even stop photosynthesis in your plant.

 The Effects of Nitrogen Deficiency.

 If there isn’t enough nitrogen to feed new shoots, the plant will take nitrogen from the lower leaves, and those leaves will begin to turn yellow.
 This is because, nitrogen makes chlorophyll, which gives plants their green colour.
 As the nitrogen is moved, the leaves will turn yellow, and will fall off.
 The plant will sacrifice its lower leaves to feed the new ones.

 In extreme cases of Nitrogen deficiency, your cannabis plant will stop photosynthesising.
 This will cause your plant to turn yellow and loose strength and vigour in its whole structure.
 It will begin to droop, and eventually die.
 Without nitrogen, a plant can not make the vital sugars and proteins needed to feed it self.

 What Nitrogen Deficiency Looks like

 Increasing the EC of your feed is a good way to add the extra nitrogen to your medium.
 Grow nutrients, are high in Nitrogen, and will be an easy way to fix the nutrient problem.

 Increasing the EC of your feed by 0.2 points, every few days, will bring colour back to the plant.
 Be careful not to go too high.
 Gradual increases are important, and you must read the plant and the EC of your feed.
 As soon as it looks healthy again, stop increasing the EC.